seedfourtytwo/Validators/infrastructure/home-server/linux-config/firewall.md

 3. LAN-only access for sensitive services (Prometheus)
 4. Logging of dropped packets for security monitoring
 5. Explicit allow rules for required services
+6. Restricted access to Solana Exporter Log WebSocket (port 8081) to trusted IPs only

 ## Complete Configuration File
 ```bash